animan01/Poker-chance/README.md

 ## Poker chance calculator

-Step 1.
-User should select a suit and a card rank.
+1. User should select a suit and a card rank.

-Step 2.
-User starts drafting cards, one by one.
+2. User starts drafting cards, one by one.

-Step 3.
-Website should display a chance of getting customer selected card on the next Draft.
+3. Website should display a chance of getting customer selected card on the next Draft.
 If customer selected card is drafted website should display popup with a message "Got it, the chance was (current chance of getting the card)%" and reset to step 1.